Optimal Differentially Private Model Training with Public Data: Optimal Centrally Private Model Training with Public Data

-Let us compare the $\eps$-semi-DP bound for SCO in~\cref{thm: approx DP SCO} with the ERM bound in~\cref{thm: DP convex ERM}.
-Fix $d = 1 = L = D$ for simplicity.
+Let us compare the semi-DP bound for SCO in~\cref{thm: approx DP SCO} with the ERM bound in~\cref{thm: DP convex ERM} when $d = 1 = L = D$.
 Depending on the values of $\eps$ and $\npr$, the minimax excess population risk (``test loss'') of SCO may either be larger \textit{or smaller} than the excess empirical risk (``training loss'') of ERM.
 For example, if $\eps \approx 1$, then the semi-DP excess empirical risk $\Theta(1/n)$ is smaller than the excess population risk $\Theta(1/\sqrt{n})$.
 On the other hand, suppose $\eps \approx 1/n$ and $\npr \approx n^{2/3}$: then \textit{the semi-DP excess empirical risk $\Theta(1/n^{1/3})$ is larger than the excess population risk $\Theta(1/\sqrt{n})$}.
 This is surprising: for both non-private learning and DP learning (with $\npu = 0$), the optimal error of ERM is never larger than that of SCO.
 While it may seem counter-intuitive that minimizing the training loss can be harder than minimizing test loss, there is a natural explanation: For SCO, a small amount of public data gives us free information about the private data, since $X \sim P^n$ is i.i.d. by assumption.
-By contrast, for ERM, the public data does not give us any information about the private data, since $X$ is arbitrary (not necessarily i.i.d.).
-Thus, the (appropriate) throw-away algorithm is more effective at minimizing $F$ than $\hf$ when $\npu$ is small but positive.
+By contrast, for ERM, the public data does not give us any information about the private data, since $X$ is not i.i.d.